Port Louis Mauritius Travel Guide

 These sites are central to understanding Port Louis and Mauritius.
 They are usually the first make a stop for visitors, telling stories of migration, trade, and heritage.

-From an UNESCO World Heritage site to a market, these locations capture the essence of the capital.
+From an UNESCO World Heritage site to a market, these locations get the true feel of the capital.

 At Blue Penny Museum, original stamps are illuminated for 10 minutes every hour for conservation.
-Plan your visit to match these times.
+Plan your travel to match these times.

 Grand main square with palm forests and statues of historical figures.